Blog icon

 Biography

-Dr Beth Fulton is a Principal Research Scientist with CSIRO Oceans and Atmosphere, where she has spent 19 years developing various system modelling tools for looking at marine ecosystems and sustainability.
+Dr Beth Fulton is a Chief Research Scientist with CSIRO Environment, where she helps lead work on integrated oceans stewardship and the blue economy.
+In shaping the strategic direction for CSIRO’s research in this area, she is building off 30 years of work developing various system modelling tools for looking at marine ecosystems and sustainability.
 The common theme to Beth’s work has been on developing system-scale decision support tools in support of sustainable management of potentially competing uses of marine environments and adaptation to global change.

 With a background in ecology, marine biology and mathematics Beth has concentrated on developing whole of system models (e.g. https://research.csiro.au/atlantis/).
-The models she has helped develop have provided insights to a range of national and international bodies (including Australian government agencies, NOAA and the FAO) - providing decision support and understanding for regional marine planning, managing the impacts of fishing, supporting sustainable aquaculture and alternative livelihoods, as well as understanding and managing climate change.
-Dr Fulton is also an Adjunct Professor at the Centre for Marine Socioecology, University of Tasmania (http://marinesocioecology.org/), where she supports students and collaborates on projects around finding sustainable options for the blue economy (the use of coastal and ocean systems).
-In 2019 Beth also became Research program Leader for Environment & Ecosystems at the Blue Economy CRC, one of Australia’s largest CRCs, which looks to deliver innovation around sustainable seafood and renewable energy production.
+The models she has helped develop have provided insights to a range of national and international bodies (including government agencies in Australia, US, Chile, EU along with international bodies like the CBD, FAO and other parts of the UN) - providing decision support and understanding for regional marine planning, managing the impacts of fishing, supporting sustainable aquaculture and alternative livelihoods, as well as understanding and managing climate change.
+Dr Fulton is also an Adjunct Professor at the Centre for Marine Socioecology, University of Tasmania (http://marinesocioecology.org/), where she is co-Deputy Director, supporting students and collaborating on projects around finding sustainable options for the blue economy (the use of coastal and ocean systems).
+From 2019-2021 Beth was the Research Program Leader for Environment & Ecosystems at the Blue Economy CRC, one of Australia’s largest CRCs, which looks to deliver innovation around sustainable seafood and renewable energy production.

 Current Roles